MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyEndpoint/methods/partyendpoint_getentityid.md

 ## Remarks

-The returned string is the same value as the one found in the *id* field of a ```PFEntityKey``` structure representing the entity.
-The value returned from [GetEntityType()](partyendpoint_getentitytype.md) would represent the other half of a ```PFEntityKey```. <br /><br /> If this endpoint is not associated with a user, `entityId` is set to nullptr.   <br /><br /> The memory for the Entity ID string remains valid for the life of the endpoint, which is until its [PartyEndpointDestroyedStateChange](../../../structs/partyendpointdestroyedstatechange.md) and/or [PartyDestroyEndpointCompletedStateChange](../../../structs/partydestroyendpointcompletedstatechange.md), depending on the type of destruction that occurred, has been provided via [PartyManager::StartProcessingStateChanges()](../../PartyManager/methods/partymanager_startprocessingstatechanges.md) and all state changes referencing the endpoint have been returned to [PartyManager::FinishProcessingStateChanges()](../../PartyManager/methods/partymanager_finishprocessingstatechanges.md).
+The returned string is the same value as the one found in the *ID* field of a ```PFEntityKey``` structure representing the entity.
+The value returned from [GetEntityType()](partyendpoint_getentitytype.md) would represent the other half of a ```PFEntityKey```. <br /><br /> If this endpoint isn't associated with a user, `entityId` is set to nullptr.   <br /><br /> The memory for the Entity ID string remains valid for the life of the endpoint, which is until its [PartyEndpointDestroyedStateChange](../../../structs/partyendpointdestroyedstatechange.md) and/or [PartyDestroyEndpointCompletedStateChange](../../../structs/partydestroyendpointcompletedstatechange.md), depending on the type of destruction that occurred, has been provided via [PartyManager::StartProcessingStateChanges()](../../PartyManager/methods/partymanager_startprocessingstatechanges.md) and all state changes referencing the endpoint have been returned to [PartyManager::FinishProcessingStateChanges()](../../PartyManager/methods/partymanager_finishprocessingstatechanges.md).

 ## Requirements